bekk/gcp-workshop/README.md

     }
     ```

+> [!NOTE]
+> The `locals` block defines a local variable.
+You can reference a variable by prefixing it with `local`, e.g. `local.id`.
+Local variables, like other blocks, can be defined and used anywhere in a terraform module, meaning `local.id` can be referenced in other files you create in the same directory.

 3. Take a look at at `terraform.tf`.

     * The `terraform` block is used to declare providers and their versions.
 In this case, we use the `hashicorp/google`, the default provider for Google Cloud Platform.